DPDK/dpdk/doc/guides/sample_app_ug/l3_forward_access_ctrl.rst

 -----------

 The following sections provide some explanation of the sample application code.
-The aspects of port, device and CPU configuration are similar to those of the L3 forwarding application (see Chapter 10, "L3 Forwarding Sample Application" for more information).
+The aspects of port, device and CPU configuration are similar to those of the :doc:`l3_forward`.
 The following sections describe aspects that are specific to L3 forwarding with access control.

 Parse Rules from File